etiennegodin/inat-obs-scorer/README.md

 **Stage 1 — Community taxon** ([iNaturalist docs](https://help.inaturalist.org/en/support/solutions/articles/151000173076))

 The community taxon is computed via a taxonomic tree traversal.
 At each node, the algorithm scores cumulative agreement against disagreement including ancestor disagreements, and requires a 2/3 supermajority with at least 2 identifications.
-This project re-implements the algorithm as a **DuckDB table macro** (`community_taxon_windowed(eval_interval)`) parameterized by evaluation timestamp:
+This project re-implements the algorithm as a **DuckDB table macro** (`community_taxon_windowed(eval_interval)`) parameterised by evaluation timestamp:

 ```sql
 -- cumulative_agreement / (agreements + disagreements + ancestor_disagreements) ≥ 2/3